Amir-rfz/Connect-4-Game-Bot/README.md

    python connect4.py
    ```

-## Gameplay Video

-Check out the game in action!
-*(Upload your gameplay video and provide a link or embed it here.)*

 ## File Structure

 - `connect4.py`: Main game implementation including the Minimax AI and Pygame UI.
 - `README.md`: Project documentation.

-## Screenshots

-*(Add screenshots showcasing the game grid, player moves, and winner announcement.)*

 ## Contributing